MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 A match for this condition applies the rule action to all recipients of the message.
 For example, if the action is to reject the message, the message is rejected for all recipients of the message, not just for the specified recipients.

-Note: This condition or exception doesn't consider messages that are sent to recipient proxy addresses.
+**Note**: This condition or exception doesn't consider messages that are sent to recipient proxy addresses.
 It only matches messages that are sent to the recipient's primary email address.

 ```yaml
 Type: RecipientIdParameter[]